EWalter-lab/cea-ai_radiography/README.md

 # ce-radiography

+## Abstract
+Artificial intelligence (AI) is transforming medical imaging, yet its economic impact in dentistry remains largely unexplored.
+This study evaluated the cost-effectiveness of AI-assisted detection of apical periodontitis on panoramic radiographs, including downstream clinical decision-making.
+Using data from a randomized study on AI-assisted detection of apical lesions, a decision-analytic model was established to analyse costs and effectiveness from a German mixed-payer perspective.
+AI support reduced average costs per case and increased treatment effectiveness, outperforming unaided examiner performance.
+These gains were primarily driven by improved specificity, reducing false-positive detection.
+However, effects varied by examiner experience; junior clinicians achieved the greatest cost savings and effectiveness gains, whereas senior examiners showed reduced sensitivity and slightly lower effectiveness at similar costs.
+AI-assisted diagnostics offer significant potential to improve cost-effectiveness by reducing overtreatment, with benefits being most pronounced among less experienced practitioners.
+Adapting AI systems to individual examiners or experience levels might further enhance clinical and economic impact.

 Cost and effectiveness calculations for radiographic diagnostics (paper code).

 This package provides a small, reproducible API to compute: